And let me tell you something.

-So if you’ve done this before, if you’ve rented a house before, and you hopefully took pictures all before the tenant moved in so you have before and after pictures.
+So if you’ve done this before, if you’ve rented a house before, and you hopefully took pictures all before the resident moved in so you have before and after pictures.

-And it’s going to be pretty easy to see what’s normal wear and tear and what is tenant-related damage.
+And it’s going to be pretty easy to see what’s normal wear and tear and what is resident-related damage.
 So Number One, Take Plenty Of Pictures.